Aleksandar Petrović (Sasha Petrović)

 While living in Paris, Petrović continued to communicate with Belgrade.
 However, every screenplay he sent was systematically refused by Yugoslav producers.
 In 1975-76, Petrović writes the screenplay for Banović Strahinja (Soko), based on a medieval poem, which receives an award at the Pula Festival.
 The film was produced by Vatroslav Mimica.
 He produces two plays – Heart of a Dog in 1979 and The Master and Margarita in 1981, both based on Bulgakov’s novels.

 Aleksandar Petrović continues to fight for cinema.
 He is the founder and member of the European Academy of Cinema and Television.
-He presides or is a jury member for multiple international film festivals, is a member of SACED, and co-founds “FEST”, an international film festival in Belgrade.
+He presides or is a jury member for multiple international film festivals, is a member of SACD, and co-founds “FEST”, an international film festival in Belgrade.

 Finally, in 1987, Aleksandar Petrović films Migrations (Seobe).
 The movie is inspired by a famous novel by Yugoslav writer Miloš Tsernianski, which received the award for best foreign novel in France in 1986.
-Petrović has been working on this project since 1957, when he first contacted Tsernianski who was himself exiled in London.
+Petrović has been working on this project since 1957, when he first contacted Crnjanski who was exiled in London.
 After long years of waiting, Petrović could now direct Isabelle Huppert, Richard Berry and Avtandil Maharadze (the Georgian actor from “Repentir”) who are the main trio in the movie.
 Petrović is finally happy!

 This spectacular productionis one with two ends: one full feature film is the first part of the work, and the second is a eight episode television series.